vearch/en_docs/docs/source/use_op/op_doc.rst

          }]

-(1) sum: Support multiple (including multiple feature fields when defining table structure correspondingly).
+(1) vector: Support multiple (including multiple feature fields when defining table structure correspondingly).

 (2) field: Specifies the name of the feature field when the table is created.